open-contracting-extensions/ocds_contract_buyer_extension/README.md

 ### Awards

-1 award is issued with 2 buyers.
+One award is issued with two buyers.

 ```json
 {